 Again, these are minor issues.
 I can honestly say that if anything ever happens to this palette, I'd purchase one again in a heartbeat!

 This gracious discount is good on your entire purchase prior to shipping.
-Just click on the button below to be taken to the Expeditionary Art store, and happy painting!
+Just click on the palette to be taken to the Expeditionary Art store, and happy painting!